-So yeah, I really just think it’s important to make the connection (it took me a while) that discarding needn’t mean throwing in the bin.
+So yeah, I really just think it’s important to make the connection that discarding needn’t mean throwing in the bin.
 It simply means removing from the starter jar itself.
 If you’re baking and using your starter very often, you probably won’t need to discard anything.
 Each use of the starter counts as a discard, as you’re removing some and adding fresh flour to re-feed.

 As we will go into in the in depth section, the point at which you’ll see some action is dependent on many things.
 These include climate, water quality, flours, luck, and everything in between.
 Generally speaking, you might begin to see some bubbles around day 2 or 3.
 Keeping your starter in a decent sized glass jar is helpful, as you can see the bubbles around the edges.
 It is also a great idea to use a rubber band or tape to keep track of where the starter sits in the container.
-This is because the starter will eventually start to grow, and having a measure is a great way of seeing overnight growth progress.
+This is because the starter will eventually start to grow, and having a measure is a great way of seeing overnight progress.

 Knowing when your starter is ready to bake bread is an art that I probably haven’t mastered.
 In regular sourdough baking, you can drop a little starter in a glass of water, and see if it floats.
 Floating indicates that the starter carries enough gas to raise a loaf of bread.
 I haven’t had any luck doing the float test with any of my bubbliest starters – they simply disintegrate into the water.
 I suspect that it may not work for gluten free sourdough starters, because they don’t have the strength of gluten to hold them together.

 If all has gone well, your starter is probably ready around the 7-10 day mark.
 This will be a speedier process in summer and a slower one in winter.
-When you stir it, it should feel thick with air and bubbles, and you should hear a pop rock kind of sound, as the little gas bubbles are shuffled.
+When you stir it, it should feel thick with air and bubbles.
+You should hear a pop rock kind of sound, as the little gas bubbles are shuffled.